 Should I take feedback surveys from clients?

-Yes, taking feedback surveys from clients is a great way to understand what they want and need.
+Yes, taking website feedback survey from clients is a great way to understand what they want and need.
 This information can help you improve your products and services.
 It can also help you understand how people are using your product so you can make changes accordingly.
 All of this is made easier through email marketing.

 What are double opt-in email lists?